IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1.XX.1.2.1 Mobile Subscription [ITI-Y1]

-This transaction is used for a subscription requesting, by using a particular set of filters, or for a subscription deleting.
+This transaction is used for a subscription requesting, by using a particular set of filters, or for a subscription deleting..

 For more details see the detailed [transaction description](domain-YY.html)